Physics-Informed Supervised Residual Learning for Electromagnetic Modeling: Introduction

 \section{Introduction}

-Computational electromagnetics (CEM) focuses on numerical algorithms of solving Maxwell's equations via computer techniques\cite{jin2011theory}.
-Electromagnetic computational algorithms have been widely applied in scientific simulation\cite{knott2004radar,poljak2007advanced}, engineering design\cite{jin2009finite} and information processing\cite{nikolova1999microwave}.
-Typical electromagnetic computational algorithms include finite difference method (FDM)\cite{jin2011theory}, finite element method (FEM)\cite{jin2015finite} and Method of Moments (MoM)\cite{harrington1993field,Chew2007}.
-The common approaches of these methods are to solve Maxwell's equations by discretizing and converting them into linear matrix equations.
-Such linear matrix equations usually have a large number of unknowns which consume lots of computing resources to solve.
-Many application scenarios require real-time and accurate computational electromagnetic simulations, such as biomedical imaging\cite{nikolova1999microwave} and target detection.
-Computational efficiency has been a long-standing challenge in developing electromagnetic computational methods.
+Computational electromagnetics (CEM) is focused on efficient and accurate numerical algorithms to model electromagnetic phenomena governed by Maxwell's equations\cite{jin2011theory}.
+CEM has wide applications in the scientific research and engineering\cite{knott2004radar,poljak2007advanced, jin2009finite, nikolova1999microwave}.
+There exist a variety of numerical algorithms including the finite difference method (FDM)\cite{jin2011theory}, the finite element method (FEM)\cite{jin2015finite} and the method of moments (MoM)\cite{harrington1993field,Chew2007}.
+A common approach of these algorithms is to discretize and convert Maxwell's equations into a system of linear matrix equations that can be solved by fixed-point iteration method\cite{axelsson1996iterative}, conjugate gradient method\cite{golub1996matrix}, etc. The matrix equations usually have a large number of unknowns that is computationally expensive.

-One method of acceleration is to reduce the computational complexity based on the physical laws, such as conjugate gradient-fast Fourier transform\cite{sarkar1986application}, adaptive integral method\cite{bleszynski1996aim}, multilevel fast multipole algorithm\cite{rokhlin1985rapid}, etc. Another method is to divide the whole computation into offline and online parts, such as reduced basis method\cite{dang2017quasi}, characteristic basis function\cite{prakash2003characteristic} and model-order reduction method\cite{schilders2008model}.
-The online computation can be accelerated by pre-computing partial models in the offline process.
-Similarly, machine learning (ML) techniques are applied to accelerate the online computation via offline training process.
-Artificial neural network, self-organizing map, radial basis function network are incorporated into FEM\cite{chedid1996automatic,lowther1998automatic,zou2015hybrid} and FDTD\cite{wu1996combination} in order to improve the computational efficiency.
-ML techniques are also applied into the microwave circuit aided design\cite{wang1997knowledge}, antenna optimizations\cite{haupt2007antenna}, microwave imaging\cite{lee2004neural}, nondestructive testing\cite{massa2005classification}, direction of arrival estimation\cite{el2000neural}, etc.
+The computational complexity can be reduced by fast algorithms, such as conjugate gradient-fast Fourier transform\cite{sarkar1986application}, adaptive integral method\cite{bleszynski1996aim}, multilevel fast multipole algorithm\cite{rokhlin1985rapid}, etc. On the other hand, acceleration can be performed by dividing the computation into offline and online parts, such as the reduced basis method\cite{dang2017quasi}, the characteristic basis function\cite{prakash2003characteristic} and the model-order reduction method\cite{schilders2008model}.
+Machine learning (ML) techniques are also applied to speed up the online computation\cite{chedid1996automatic,wang1997knowledge,massa2005classification}.